 Most of all, the caregivers reported that the app helped foster curiosity and excitement, boost their understanding, and enhance their ability to remember and apply the content in their work.
 In addition, the facilitators noted that the virtual holograms created an immersive, shared experience, which served as a catalyst to more engaging and thoughtful conversations.
 This demonstrates that immersive learning is an effective modality to rapidly upskill any workforce.

 The initial success of this pilot has created substantial buzz within and beyond Providence regarding the possibilities and impacts of immersive learning.
-They shared their progress at Training Industry Conference & Expo events in fall 2021 and spring 2022.
+They shared their progress at Training Industry Conference & Expo events in fall 2021 and spring and fall 2022 and at the Intel Vision conference in spring 2022, and were awarded a 2022 Gold Brandon Hall HCM Excellence Award in the “Best Use of Games or Simulation for Learning” category.

 With help from Intel, Evercoast, and the Gronstedt Group, Providence successfully turned their vision into reality by creating a deployable, scalable, and virtually accessible way to train employees in a more engaging way.
 Evercoast and Intel’s involvement with Providence’s learning transformation journey enabled Providence to build their state-of-the-art UPmmersiv Studio where they can easily create volumetric videos for immersive learning experiences powered by AR and VR.